Chapter 16: Inside Riedel

 “What did you see?”

 “He was brushing his daughter’s hair.”
-A pause.
+He stared at the ceiling.
 The heater ticked.
 “The compartmentalization — it’s a wall.
 Two perfect selves with a perfect wall between them.
 I understand the mechanism, Maren.
 Because it’s the same architecture.”

 “The contents are different,” she said.